mlathara/rhado-histo-fed/README.md

 Modify the config/json files located in sarcoma-histo-fed/sarcoma-histo-fed/config

+Modification of the client config includes specifying a baseimage as shown here:

+    "baseimage": "/path/to/baseimage.jpg"

+The baseimage can be selected from any image but it is suggested to be a good representation of a complete slide or tile that may represent the "norm" for staining used across all slides.

 ## Execution

 Process description: The client references local digital slides, which it tiles into smaller images.
 These images are in turn used by the client to train a local neural network model.
 After a user-defined number of epochs, the client passes the model weights back to the server, which aggregates all the client model weights into a single model.
 This single model is then used as the basis for the next round of training till the user-defined number of training rounds is completed.